ericoporto/ags-manual-wiki/acintro1.md

 the selected slots and choose the "Replace selected slots from file" option.

-What colors you use is up to you, and depends on what sort of color scheme you're going for with your graphics.
+Which colors you use is up to you, and your choice will likely depend on the color scheme you're going for with your graphics.

 ![](images/icon_info.gif)